Vulnogram/Vulnogram/README.md

 	$ cd vulnogram
 	$ npm install
- 	... this should install required dependencies ...
+ 	... this should install required dependencies, (except process monitors) ...

 #### Step 2.
 Setup monogodb to be used for persistent storage of CVE JSON and users.